bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SPTBlowCount_35XQNkKeH4W8XkaRfglEJO/Documentation.md

-Number of blows N required to drive the sampler for a test drive of 300 mm following the seating drive.
+Number of blows required to drive the sampler for a test drive of 300 mm following the seating drive.